emberjs/website/source/blog/2018-11-16-the-ember-times-issue-73.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

 <!--alex ignore hooks-->
 Last call for your **talk submissions** to **EmberConf 2019** 📣!
-Try out React Hooks in Ember 👯‍♀️, eslint-plugin-ember v6.0.0 is out! 🚓, Watch all the talks from EmberFest! 🎥, ...
+Try out React Hooks in Ember 👯‍♀️, eslint-plugin-ember v6.0.0 is out! 🚓, Watch all the talks from EmberFest! 🎥, a teaser for Dec**Ember** 😄...

 ---